Professor Emerita of Violin

-Lynn Blakeslee was born in Los Angeles and began the violin at the age of four.
-Her teachers and mentors read like a stellar history of violin performance and pedagogy.
+Lynn Blakeslee was born in Los Angeles and began violin studies at the age of four.
+Her teachers and mentors read as a stellar history of violin performance and pedagogy.
 She studied with Sascha Jacobsen (a student of Franz Kneisel), Efrem Zimbalist (Leopold Auer), Ricardo Odnoposoff (Karl Flesch), Franz Samobyl, and Sandor Vegh (Jenö Hubay).
-Chamber and other coaches included Jascha Brodsky, Gabor Rejto, Gregor Piatigorsky, Aube Tzerko and Enrico Mainardi.
+Other coaches included Jascha Brodsky, Gabor Rejto, Gregor Piatigorsky, Aube Tzerko and Enrico Mainardi.

 A member of Die Wiener Solisten for many years, she was also concertmaster at Theater an der Wien, a member of the Wiener Kontrapunkte, and of the Deutsche Bach Solisten.
 She has been a soloist with many orchestras, among them the Philadelphia Orchestra, the Los Angeles Philharmonic, the Wiener Ton-Künstler, and the Wiener Kammerorchester.
-In its early years of 1970 and 1971, she attended Sandor Vegh’s International Musicians Seminar at Prussia Cove.
-While heading the Chamber Music at the Mozarteum in Salzburg, she was also concertmaster of the chamber orchestra, “Cis.”
+She attended Sandor Vegh’s International Musicians Seminar at Prussia Cove in its early years (1970 and 1971).
+While heading Chamber Music at the Mozarteum in Salzburg, she was also concertmaster of the chamber orchestra, Cis.

 Other honors include a prize at the International Musikwettbewerb, Vienna, and the Philadelphia Orchestra Award.
 For 15 years, Blakeslee was first violinist of the Streichquintet Mozarteum, and together with members of this ensemble, she runs a chamber music festival and violin workshop during the summer at Schloss Raabs in Austria.
-The Quintet recently recorded for the Stuttgart Radio, and together produced a CD including works by Turina, Dvořák and an unpublished work by Eugene Ysaye.
+The Quintet recently recorded for the Stuttgart Radio, and together produced a CD including works by Turina, Dvořák, and an unpublished work by Eugene Ysaye.
 (The CD is available at the Eastman bookstore.)
-Blakeslee has also recorded for the radios of France, Germany, Holland and Austria, as well as for the Lyrinx label.
+Blakeslee has also recorded for the radio in France, Germany, Holland, and Austria, as well as for the Lyrinx label.